mohitpanchal09/totalitycorp-frontend-challenge/README.md

   - Upon successful authentication, the user receives a JWT (JSON Web Token) for secure and stateless authentication.
   - The JWT token is stored in the browser's local storage for persistence across sessions.
   - Security measures have been taken to ensure sensitive data is securely stored and managed.

-## Payment Gateway Integration with Stripe

-- **Stripe Integration**:
-  - I have seamlessly integrated the Stripe payment gateway for processing online payments.
-  - Users can securely make payments for their orders using credit/debit cards.
-  - The integration follows best practices for handling payment data securely.

 ## Local Storage